glingden/Boston-House-Price-Prediction/README.md

 # Boston-House-Price-Prediction
 MLP feedward neural network is the simplest Artificial Neural Network.
-A Multi Layer Perceptron (MLP)  contains one or more hidden layers (apart from one input and one output layer).
-While a single layer perceptron can only learn linear functions, a multi layer perceptron can also learn non – linear functions
+It  contains one or more hidden layers (apart from one input and one output layer).
+Aparts from the  linear functions, a multi layer perceptron can also learn non – linear functions.
+They are used for both regression and classification in supervised learning.
+The diagram below shows the follow of inforamtion from one neuron to another in differnt layers in MLP network architecture.